machacekmartin/slack-tldr/README.md

 ## Usage

-1. In any Slack channel, type `/tldr` followed by a date in DD.MM.YYYY format.
+1. In any Slack channel, type `/tldr` followed by a date in.
 Example: `/tldr 26.04.2024` or `/tldr 3 hours ago`
 2. On any message, click on three dots and then *From now*

 ## Requirements